-We wish to strongly stress at this point that all the UAF IIDA-related products are still highly experimental at this stage and should not be relied on as official aviation weather guidance.
+We strongly stress that all UAF IIDArelated products are still considered quasi-experimental at this stage and should not be relied on as official guidance.
 Such guidance is properly obtained from the Alaska Aviation Weather Unit (AAWU) in Anchorage.
 This fact is clearly stated on all our UAF IIDA-related pages, including direct hyperlinks to the AAWU site (http:// aawu.arh.noaa.gov).